muzza-sys/wordpress-stack/README.md

 1. **Clone the Repo** → **Edit `.env`** → **Run `docker-compose up -d`**
 2. Docker will automatically:
    - Configure WordPress with a database.
+(If you have a pre-exsisting WP.sql file, place into init_db before starting stack)
    - Schedule hourly backups to S3.
    - Manage cron jobs for backups (inside Docker).